Russia eyes global deal on oil output in April, Iran seen exempt

 "On the whole, Iran supports the need for coordination between oil exporters, including a possible freeze.
 But Iran's position is that they have to first restore their production volumes ...
 After that, they are ready to join the freeze," Novak said.

-The Russian minister said oil markets were now more balanced but he called for a solid deal on stabilizing output, "otherwise the markets will face more uncertainty, which will lead to more volatility".
+The Russian minister said oil markets were now more balanced but he called for a solid deal on stabilising output, "otherwise the markets will face more uncertainty, which will lead to more volatility".

 (Reporting by Denis Pinchuk; Writing by Vladimir Soldatkin; Editing by David Evans and Dale Hudson)